HanbingWang2001/WebPage/_pages/about.md

 For curriculum reasons, I also have knowledge about computer vision, front-end development and electrical engineering.
 I hold three patents in telecommunication.

 I have a good command of English(IELTS: 7.5) and a good knowledge of recommender system.
 I'm familiar with popular recommendation algorithms, common datasets, training losses and evaluation metrics.
-I'm also good at programming, such as data processing or writing codes to implement ideas.
+I'm also good at programming to process datasets and implement ideas.

 Interest: Piano(Gr.
 10), Electronic Organ(Gr.
 10), Badminton(No.5 men's team in SDUQD).